austinramey/personal-vault/1;00 - 4325 - Enterprise System Management/Exam 2 Study.md

 	- Observe, generate ideas, Analyze and discuss, team decision, design product, build product, launch and market, customer response
 - Innovation by rapid experimentation
 	- Observe, generate ideas, design prototype and test, customer response
+## Four Paths to Scaling Up an Innovation
+Answer these two questions will place you in one of four quadrants
+- Can iterate quickly after launch/Can limit roll-out => MVP roll-out
+	- First path for scaling up an innovation
+	- Easiest path for introducing an innovation
+	- Iterate and learn with real customers without much public scrutiny
+- Can iterate quickly after launch/Cannot limit roll-out => MVP launch
+	- Second path for scaling up an innovation
+	- Business is forced to iterate very quickly after launch
+	- Business has to rely on network effects
+## Org.
+Challenges of Innovation
+- Traditionally, Highest Paid Person Opinion made all the decisions
+- Today, rethinking innovation requires sig. org. changes, beginning with how decisions are made
+	- Building a Test-and-Learn culture
+	- Leading without deciding
+	- Involving Everyone
+	- Planning